isRuslan/learn-generators/exercises/generator_iterator/problem.md

 http://wiki.ecmascript.org/doku.php?id=harmony:iterators

 ## Task
-Write a factorial generator function `factorial` that get number to solve and iterate over it.
+Write a factorial generator function `factorial` that get number to calculate and iterate over it.
 Not a recursion.
 Loop-way.
 **Follow this boilerplate:**
 ```js